 Navigating the world of active ingredients can be overwhelming and confusing.
 Lactic acid, ferulic acid, hyaluronic acid, glycolic acid—how can we know what’s right for our skin?
 To get started, we tapped dermatological nurse, Natalie Aguilar to give us the low down on one of these: glycolic acid.
-She breaks down what it is, how it works, as well as the inside scoop on the best glycolic serums.
+She breaks down what it is, how it works, as well as the inside scoop on the best glycolic acid serums.

 Thank goodness for the experts!
 If there’s anyone who knows exactly what our skin needs, it’s Aguilar.
 She tells us that her favorite glycolic serums are the ones that absorb quickly, don’t feel tacky, and leave skin looking plump and dewy.